omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 The Analysis Tool in the OMNeT++ IDE is best suited for casual exploration of simulation results.
 If you are doing sophisticated result analysis, you will notice after a while that you have outgrown the IDE.
-The need for customized charts, multi-step computations to produce chart input, or the sheer volume of raw simulation results might all be reasons to look for something else.
+The need for customized charts, the necessity of multi-step computations to produce chart input, or the sheer volume of raw simulation results might all be causes to make you look for something else.

-If you are familiar with R or Matlab, they are a natural choice.
-Otherwise, Python with the right libraries is pretty much the best choice.
-In addition to having excellent libraries for data analysis and visualization, Python is also a great general-purpose programming language, used for all kinds of problems from machine learning to web development and building desktop GUIs, so the knowledge you gain by learning it will be convertible to other areas.
+If you are an R or Matlab expert, you'll probably reach for those tools, but for everyone else, Python with the right libraries is pretty much the best choice.
+Python has a big momentum for data science, and in addition to having excellent libraries for data analysis and visualization, it is also a great general-purpose programming language.
+Python is used for diverse problems ranging from building desktop GUIs to machine learning and AI, so the knowledge you gain by learning it will be convertible to other areas.

 This tutorial will walk you through the initial steps of using Python for analysing simulation results, and shows how to do some of the most common tasks.